OpenCV + Python 2.6 (on OS X)

 if not cell_found: row_found = True

-return i if row_found else -1
+return i if row_found else None

 Honestly, though, any time you see something like lambda x: not row_found you know you’re being a bit too clever for your own good.
 Also, although this is a straightforward translation of the solution Dijkstra presents, it obfuscates the underlying concept, of the “nested bounded linear search”.
 We have the luxury of functional programming in Python; we can encode things very, very cleanly: